GSA/piv-guides/Template-2.md

 This text should give a brief overview of what content is contained within the guidance document.
 It may include information on the intended audience, the intended outcome of the guide, and any other information that would help the user to understand the guide.

+## Assumptions

-## Assumptions (This section could also be called _Prerequisites_ or _Required Hardware and Software_)
+  > This section could also be called **_Preconditions_** or **_Required Hardware and Software_**.

-  This text in this section will be a bullet list explaining a precondition or assumption before the user begins to follow the steps outlined in this document
+  This section will be a bullet list explaining assumption(s) or other needed precondition(s) before the user can begin to follow the steps outlined in the new guide.

 ## Before you get started

 This section will tell the user what he/she needs to do to prepare before starting a set of procedures.
-For example, the user would need to know what specific hardware and software are required for the procedures.

 ## Title of Procedure 1

-This paragraph should introduce the procedure and give user-friendly background information.
+This paragraph should give user-friendly background information and introduce the procedure.

   1. Step 1 of procedure 1.
   2. Step 2 of procedure 1.

 ## Title of Procedure 2

-This paragraph should introduce the procedure and give user-friendly background information.
+This paragraph should give user-friendly background information and introduce the procedure.

   1. Step 1 of the procedure 2.
   2. Step 2 of the procedure 2.

-  > Repeat Procedure sections, as needed.
+  > Repeat Procedural sections, as needed.

 # Markdown Template (Style Sheet)